un0btanium/FactorioScript/README.md

 ## Releases

-Check the [release page](https://github.com/un0btanium/FactorioScript/releases) for the up-to-date versions.
+Check the [release page](https://github.com/un0btanium/FactorioScript/releases) to download the up-to-date version.

 ## Use